 Which family do you identify with most?
-Are you more in the balanced or imbalanced state of being?
-As previously mentioned, the answer to these questions might change from day-to-day, month-to-month, or year-to-year.
+Are you more in a balanced or imbalanced state of being?
+As previously mentioned, the answer to these questions might change from day to day, month to month, or year to year.
 Still, it is good to regularly reflect on your perspective through the lens of the Five Buddha Families.
 Only then can you work towards maintaining balanced states of mind in all aspects.

 We all veer from love and passion to jealousy and possession.
 Or from thoughtful discrimination to harsh, destructive anger.
 Ultimately, the Five Meditation Buddhas are the perfect tools with which to bring our Soul back to the centre.

 After all, we should be ready to use our emotions for the progress of our spiritual journeys.
 Not let them be barriers to our growth.